gnugat-legacy/PronounceableWord/doc/manageOffensiveAndInsultingWords.rst

 Offensive and insulting words management
 ========================================

-Because of the algorithm of PronounceableWordGenerator uses randomness, offensive or insulting words might be generated.
+Because PronounceableWord uses an algorithm using randomness, offensive or insulting words might be generated.
 The best way to manage them is to ceate a function that will filter them afterward.